PX4/PX4-user_guide/en/flight_controller/pixhawk-2.md

 ## Pinouts and Schematics

-The board is documented in detailed on the [Pixhawk project](https://pixhawk.org/modules/pixhawk2) website.
+The board is documented in detailed on the [The Cube Project](https://github.com/proficnc/The-Cube) website.

 The datasheet from Hex manufacturing can be found [here](http://www.hex.aero/wp-content/uploads/2016/07/DRS_Pixhawk-2-17th-march-2016.pdf).